-“Sadye fumed from behind the open door,” says Leff.
+“Sadye fumed from behind the open door,” says Leibowitz.
 “Jack didn’t notice her at first.
 The young woman did and made a hasty exit.

 “A few minutes later, Jack goes onstage.
-He’s holding his left hand to his cheek, to cover the scratches made by Sadye," says Leff.
+He’s holding his left hand to his cheek, to cover the scratches made by Sadye," says Leibowitz.
 That becomes his trademark posture.

-“I give credence to the showgirl story," says Leff.
+“I give credence to the showgirl story," says Leibowitz.
 "It's backstage.
 Everyone is doing high-jinx to ease nerves or pass the time.
 Still, the young woman did it in front of Sadye.”

 When Benny left “Temptations,” he knew he couldn’t leave Sadye home, while he toured in vaudeville.
 He developed a new act that included Sadye, using the name Marie Marsh.
 By the end of their first year touring, she was a hit.

 Sadye sang well.
 She played the “Dumb Dora” character, popular at the time, well.
 She had superb delivery.

 On the last leg of their vaudeville tour, movie producer Irving Thalberg saw them.
 He wanted Benny at Metro-Goldwyn Mayer (MGM).
 Benny took up the new medium and its challenge, right away, as well as the $750 a week salary for six months.